schmoelder/diss/doc/03_methods_software_design/01_programming_principles.md

 In this work, the [*pre-commit*](https://pre-commit.com/) package is employed to automatically execute scripts on each commit {cite}`pre-commit`.
 This includes using the [*ruff*](https://docs.astral.sh/ruff/) package to auto-format code according to *PEP 8* and to perform supplementary checks, such as verifying the presence of docstrings and type annotations {cite}`ruff`.
 Together, these tools ensure that the codebase remains consistent in style, readable, and compliant with *PEP 8* recommendations.
+The following chapter discusses how these principles are applied at a higher level of abstraction through object-oriented programming.